bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 var bcf = await worker.BcfFromStream(stream);
 ```

+##### BCF to Stream
-The worker can return a file stream from the specified instance of the bcf
+The worker can generate a file stream from a specified `BCF` object, converting
-object.
-The function converts the bcf to the target version.
-Disposing the
+it to the desired version.
-stream after the usage is the responsibility of the caller.
+> IMPORTANT: The user is responsible for disposing of the stream after use.

 ```csharp
 using BcfToolkit;